Tenrikyo

 The primary operations of Tenrikyo today are located at Tenrikyo Church Headquarters, which supports 16,833 locally managed churches in Japan, the construction and maintenance of the oyasato-yakata and various community-focused organisations.

-It has 1.75 million followers in Japan and is estimated to have over 2 million worldwide.
+In 2002, Tenrikyo was estimated to have over 2 million followers worldwide.
+In 2025, the Agency for Cultural Affairs counted 1,121,541 followers in Japan, down from a high of 2,298,420 in 1974.

 Beliefs

 The ultimate spiritual aim of Tenrikyo is the construction of the Kanrodai, a divinely ordained pillar in an axis mundi called the Jiba, and the correct performance of the Kagura ritual around the Kanrodai, which will bring about the salvation of all human beings.
 The idea of the Jiba as the origin of earthly creation is called moto-no-ri, or the principle of origin.
 A pilgrimage to the Jiba is interpreted as a return to one's origin, and is thus also known as "returning to O-Jiba" (おぢば帰り, o-jiba gaeri).
 As such, the greeting okaeri nasai (お帰りなさい 'welcome home') can be seen at many hotels and guesthouses in Tenri City.